Insurgency: Eizenstat and closing gaps

 Note the similarity between Eizenstat's gaps and Kilcullen's three pillars.
-In the table below, do not assume that a problematic state is unable to assist less developed states while closing its own gaps.

 McCormick Magic Diamond

 McCormick's model is designed as a tool for counterinsurgency (COIN), but develops a symmetrical view of the required actions for both the Insurgent and COIN forces to achieve success.
 In this way the counterinsurgency model can demonstrate how both the insurgent and COIN forces succeed or fail.
 The model's strategies and principle apply to both forces, therefore the degree the forces follow the model should have a direct correlation to the success or failure of either the Insurgent or COIN force.

 The model depicts four key elements or players: